2024 Sony Open in Hawaii purse, winner’s share, prize money payout

 The winner of this event earns 500 FedEx Cup points, as will be the case for standard events.
 The winner gets 40 Official World Golf Ranking points, with the points available based on field strength.

-The champion will enjoy the benefits of winning PGA Tour event, including a two-year exemption on the PGA Tour and an exemption into next year's Masters, PGA Championship, The Players and Sony Open in Hawaii.
+The champion will enjoy the benefits of winning PGA Tour event, including a two-year exemption on the PGA Tour and an exemption into next year's Masters, PGA Championship, The Players and The Sentry in 2025.

 2024 Sony Open in Hawaii purse, winner's share, prize money payout